Italy avalanche: 6 people found alive in buried hotel

 Local guests

+Poor communications are complicating efforts by authorities to establish exactly who is missing.

-Many of the guests are believed to be local people who were taking advantage of discounted rates to stay in a normally pricey spa hotel before the peak February skiing season.
+All the guests are believed to have been local people who were taking advantage of discounted rates to stay in a normally pricey spa hotel before the peak February skiing season.

-One of the guests had been made homeless by tremors in the Abruzzo region in August and had booked into the hotel on a break away from their temporary accommodation.

-Poor communications are complicating efforts by authorities to establish who is missing.

 Rescuers were still trying to get to other areas isolated by the avalanche, Gentiloni said, and authorities were hoping to bring power back to as many as 90,000 people who were left in darkness overnight from the extreme weather.